Key facts

 - Australian Qualifications Framework (AQF) recognition

-The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 8.
+The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 8

 Course structure

 To complete the Graduate Certificate of Epidemiology Intelligence students must attain 4 credit points.
+This comprises of four core units (these are compulsory).

-All commencing Faculty of Health undergraduate and postgraduate course work students are required to complete HAI010 Academic Integrity in their first trimester of study (0 credit point compulsory unit).
+All commencing Faculty of Health Undergraduate and Postgraduate course work students are required to complete DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in their first trimester of study.

-Recognition of Prior Learning can be granted depending on previous studies and professional experience.
+Recognition of prior learning can be granted depending on previous studies and professional experience.

 Students are required to meet the University's academic progress and conduct requirements.
-Click here for more information.

-Should you wish to progress to a Master of Public Health, Master of Health Promotion, Master of Health Economics or Master of Health and Human Services Management as a graduate of this course, you will be eligible for Recognition of Prior Learning.
+Should you wish to progress to a Master of Public Health, Master of Health Promotion, Master of Health Economics or Master of Health and Human Services Management as a graduate of this course, you will be eligible for Recognition of prior learning.

 Trimester 1 intake